 we are proud of our alumni!

-In operation since 1999, Madrona School has graduated six 8th grade classes, with the seventh class slated to graduate in June of 2018.
+In operation since 1999, Madrona School has graduated seven 8th grade classes, with the eighth class slated to graduate in June of 2019.
 Our alumni are the best representatives we know of to tout the success of a Waldorf education!

 Madrona nurtured my being and let it grow in a natural way and encouraged things I still hold closest to this day.
 What comes to mind is the movement-based activities and hand/eye coordination. --Charlie, class of 2005